-In the case of deceased eligible artists, their resale right may or may not have expired.
-A resale royalty will only be payable if the contract for the resale was entered into on or before the following expiry dates (as applicable):
+Checklist 4: In the case of deceased eligible artists, their resale right may or may not have expired at the time of the resale.
+A resale royalty will only be payable if the contract for the resale was entered into on or before the following expiry dates (tick if applicable):

-- □ (where the artwork is by a single artist) the expiry date is 50 years from the end of the calendar year in which the artist died - □ (where the artwork was created jointly by 2 or more artists) the expiry date is 50 years passed from the end of the calendar year in which the last of those artists died. - $\rightarrow$ If the resale contract was entered on or before the expiry date, a resale royalty is payable. - $\rightarrow$ If the resale contract was entered into after the expiry date, no resale royalty is payable.
+- (where the artwork is by a single artist) the expiry date is 50 years from the end of the calendar year in which the artist died - □ (where the artwork was created jointly by 2 or more artists) the expiry date is 50 years passed from the end of the calendar year in which the last of those artists died. - $\rightarrow$ If the resale contract was entered on or before the expiry date, a resale royalty is payable. - $\rightarrow$ If the resale contract was entered into after the expiry date, a resale royalty is not payable.